 Pam’s Tutorial For How To Clean Horse Conch Shells contains lots of great information.
 I notice that her black / brown shell was not totally cleaned up.
 But she had two others that ended up beautiful.

 I may have to invest in some dental tools to scrape mine down.
 It may not end up very colorful, but I’d love to see what’s under there.
 If I don’t find any good color, I will leave it outside in the hot Florida sun to bleach white.
 It will still be a unique shell to add to my collection.

-FYI: The animal who lives in, and makes this shell is bright orange!
+FYI: The sea snail who created this shell is bright orange!
 A ten-inch shell seems pretty big to me, but the horse conch can grow to be almost twice as large as this one!

 Also, I found a tiny broken horse conch lodged inside one of the crown conchs I collected and you can see pictures of that in this post.

 12 thoughts on “Cleaning the Big Horse Conch”